habi-babti/smart-park-v5-enhanced/README.md

 Note: You may need to adjust versions based on your specific Python environment.
 For GPU acceleration, you might want to add CUDA-compatible versions of PyTorch if needed.

+extract the zip file (  ) in the same folder

 To install these dependencies, run:

 pip install -r requirements.txt

 To use, run:

 python run main.py or stremlit run entrypoint.py